keep-network/website/src/header/announcement.md

 ---
 template: announcement
-title: Threshold Call for Delegates Announcement
+title: Threshold Network
 ---
-The Threshold DAO is looking for delegates!
-Find out how to get involved on the Forum.
-[Learn more](https://forum.threshold.network/t/threshold-dao-delegates/325)
+The [Threshold Network](https://threshold.network/) is live.
+Upgrade your KEEP and/or NU tokens to the new T token.
+[Migrate](https://dashboard.threshold.network/upgrade/keep)